French battleship Vérité: Modifications

 Over the course of 1912 through 1914, the navy tried to modify Vérité and her sister to allow the 305 mm guns to be aimed continuously.
 Tests to determine whether the main battery turrets could be modified to increase the elevation of the guns (and hence their range) proved to be impossible, but the Navy determined that tanks on either side of the vessel could be flooded to induce a heel of 2 degrees.
 This increased the maximum range of the guns from 12500 to 13500 m.
 New motors were installed in the secondary turrets in 1915–1916 to improve their training and elevation rates.
 Also in 1915, the 47 mm guns located on either side of the bridge were removed and the two on the aft superstructure were moved to the roof of the rear turret.
 On 8 December 1915, the naval command issued orders that the light battery was to be revised to eight of the 47 mm guns and ten 65 mm guns.
-The light battery was revised again in 1916, with the four 47 mm guns being converted with high-angle anti-aircraft mounts.
+The light battery was revised again in 1916, with four 47 mm guns being converted with high-angle anti-aircraft mounts.
 They were placed atop the rear main battery turret and the number 7 and 8 secondary turret roofs.
 In 1912–1913, the ship received two 2 m Barr & Stroud rangefinders.
 To direct the anti-aircraft guns, she received a 0.8 m rangefinder, which was installed on the aft superstructure.